 4. Form 1099 for self-employment income

 1099-MISC forms are a bit more complicated than a W-2.
-First of all, you may not receive a 1099-MISC for all the income you earned.
+First of all, you may not receive a 1099-NECfor all the income you earned.
 And there may even be double-reporting.

-You can’t rely on 1099-MISC forms alone to report your self-employment income for tax.
-Instead, you have to keep track yourself of your self-employment income and all related expenses.
+You can’t rely on 1099-NEC forms alone to report your self-employment income for tax.
+Instead, you have to keep track of your self-employment income and all related expenses on your own.

 Keep in mind that 1099s sometimes contain errors.
 Always check them against your own records and request a corrected form if you find a mistake.

 Who issues a 1099 Form?

-- If you earn more than $600 as an independent contractor for a US company, then the company must issue a 1099-MISC form.
+- If you earn more than $600 as an independent contractor for a US company, then the company must issue a 1099-NEC form.
 (Just like with a W-2, a copy of the 1099 Form will be sent to the IRS.)
 But even if the company fails to give you a 1099, or you earn less than $600 per year with a single company, you still have to disclose the income.

 - PayPal and other electronic payment processors will also send out a 1099 form, called 1099-K if you meet certain thresholds.
 According to PayPal, they issue a form 1099-K to sellers who exceed the IRS thresholds, i.e., when they receive over $20,000 in gross payment volume for the sale of goods or services AND receive over 200 separate payments in the same calendar year.
 (Some states require reporting at a lower threshold.)
 If you don’t receive a 1099 form from them, you need to use your own records to report the income.

 - Many affiliate sites also issue 1099 forms.
 You can expect that every place that asks for your SSN or tax information, when signing up, could send you – and the IRS – a tax form.

-When you receive a 1099-MISC form from a company you worked for and were paid electronically, for example via PayPal, there is a risk that the same payment is also included in a 1099-K from PayPal.
-You should compare all 1099-MISC and 1099-K forms carefully against your own records.
+When you receive a 1099-NEC form from a company you worked for and were paid electronically, for example via PayPal, there is a risk that the same payment is also included in a 1099-K from PayPal.
+You should compare all 1099-NEC and 1099-K forms carefully against your own records.